Debanjannnn/mantle-devkit/README.md

 - **x402-mantle-sdk** - Monetize your APIs with native blockchain payments using the HTTP 402 protocol
 - **mantle-agent-kit-sdk** - Build AI agents and applications with unified DeFi protocol integrations
-- **create-x402-app** - CLI scaffolding tool to bootstrap x402 projects in seconds
+- **create-mantle-devkit-app** - CLI scaffolding tool to bootstrap x402 and Agent Kit projects in seconds
 - **mantle-devkit-mcp** - MCP server for Claude AI integration with Mantle Network

 ## Packages